jet/equinox/DOCUMENTATION.md

 ### `Propulsion.DynamoStore.Lambda`

-CosmosDB intrinsically maintains and surfaces the documents/Items (and physical partition metadata as that shifts over time) in such a manner that any number of consumers can concurrently point walk all the data across all the physical partitions and be guaranteed to have traversed every change (_though notably not including deletes, but we don't use deletes_) when one has reached the current 'end' of each physical partition (even in the face of physical partition splits and document updates during the walk).
+CosmosDB intrinsically maintains and surfaces the documents/Items (and physical partition metadata as that shifts over time) in such a manner that any number of consumers can concurrently walk all the data across all the physical partitions and be guaranteed to have traversed every change (_though notably not including deletes; this is of course fine as our model is append-only_) when one has reached the current 'end' of each physical partition (even in the face of physical partition splits and document updates during the walk).

 It should be noted that these walks are not free; each reader induces RU consumption on the Container which limits the capacity for other reads and writes, and has a 'write amplification' effect: each write immediately triggers N reads.